Jeff Thomson (artist): Career

+Thomson began working as an artist full-time in 1986.
 Thomson's animals became widely known, and in 1987 he was invited to be the artist in residence at the Sydney Festival.
 This led to his work being shown in Canberra, Adelaide and Brisbane.
 Animals remain a core part of his practice, with pieces spread across Australasia, the US and Europe.
 Most of Thomson's sculptures are not lifelike; one exception is Giraffe which is made to resemble the real giraffes it shares a home with at Gibbs Farm in Kaipara Harbour.

 In 1990 Thomson re-clad a 1974 HQ-Holden with his signature corrugated iron.
 He had rescued the iron from a recycling yard following a fire that gutted the Criterion Hotel in Napier.
 The resulting vehicle was roadworthy and toured the country before finally becoming part of the Museum of New Zealand Te Papa Tongarewa permanent collection.
 In addition to the Holden Thomson has clad two other cars a Morris 1000 and a Mini Minor.

 Thomson was awarded the Frances Hodgkins Fellowship at Otago University in 1995.

-Thomson's early work were all constructed from flat sections arranged at angles to give a perception of depth.
+Thomson's early works were all constructed from flat sections arranged at angles to give a perception of depth.
 In 1988 he acquired a secondhand rolling machine designed to work with corrugated iron, this allowed him to work in three dimensions.
 Another new technique was learnt by watching Maori weavers who use flax to make baskets and other items, he adopted their techniques to allow him to produce similar items from strips of corrugated iron.

 Thomson won awards at both the 2013 and 2015 World of Wearable Art competition.

 In 2008 he was the Artist in Residence at the International Arts Festival held at the Château de Padiès in the South of France.
 While there he put his metal rolling and corrugating machinery to a new uses.
 He sandwiched a layer of hay between wire mesh and then rolled and corrugated the sandwich as if it was roofing iron.
-The resulting collection of shapes were placed among the hay bales in the grounds around the Château.
+The resulting collection of shapes was placed among the hay bales in the grounds around the Château.
 On his return to New Zealand in 2009 he was commissioned to produce a temporary sculpture at the Connells Bay Sculpture Park using the same techniques.